therealprof/therealprof.github.io/content/blog/embedded-bridge-part2/index.md

 repository.
 I'll only highlight the important bits and commands here.

-After checking out the repository the first step is to flash the generic firmwware onto the MCU.
+After checking out the repository the first step is to flash the generic firmware onto the MCU.
 To do this, you'll have to change into the `embedded-firmware` subdirectory and (after installing all the tooling for compiling Rust code on a Cortex-M0 MCU) compile it:
 ```